dustinpfister/blog_posts/_posts/lodash_sample.md

 ```js
 let nums = [5, 42, -5, 7, 6, 3, 52, 27, 158, -1];
 console.log( _.sample(nums) ); // (random element from nums)
 ```

+However when working on a project I might now always be dealing with a collection that is an instance of an array, but some other kind of collection.
+For example it might be a node list or some other kind of object standard that is like an array but not.
+Of I might even be dealing with a collection that is not an array at all, but an object with named rather than numbered public keys.
+The good news though is that this lodash sample method is a collection method that will als work with those kinds of objects, so lets look at a few more examples of this method with other kinds of collections.

 ## 2 - Valina javaScript solutions for what lodash sample does